 Haarlem is located just fifteen minutes by train west of Amsterdam.
 As I mentioned in my article on Hello I’m Local Hostel, I don’t like Amsterdam.
 It’s too touristy, too full of pot smoke, and too fake.
 Sure, there’s some beautiful old architecture and you can visit some nice landmarks like the Opera House or tour through the Van Gogh Museum or Anne Frank’s House, but the red light district really shouldn’t be a tourist attraction, and I’d have to say the canals there are a bit more trashy than in other Dutch towns.

-As such, my girlfriend and I decided to visit Haarlem instead.
+As such, I decided to visit Haarlem instead.
 That decision was influenced in part upon finding the Hello I’m Local Hostel, a beautiful, boutique accommodation in the city and the only hostel near the center.
-Their hospitality for us was definitely the highlight of our time in Haarlem.
+Their hospitality for me was definitely the highlight of my time in Haarlem.

 Hello I’m Local Hostel